The Mothership debuted at The Sydney International Boat Show from July 31 to August 4, 2014.

 Using the hulls as cabins is an innovative feature borrowed from sailing catamarans and allows full use of the other decks.
 There are 4 separate cabins each offering intimate views of the water.

-The original diesel engine, gas tanks, and the majority of the mechanical and electrical components were pulled out.
+The original diesel motor, gas tanks, and the majority of the mechanical and electrical components were pulled out.
 Most of the interior was also removed.
 The boat was repowered with an EP-10000 electric drive, with a diesel replacement range up to 125 horsepower.
 The galley and head systems have been replaced with modern conveniences, such as a water heater, microwave and refrigerator.
 The interior pieces that were removed have been stripped, sanded, and refinished along with the exterior of the boat.

 This H-27 Marlow-Hunter sailboat was repowered with an EP-2000 motor, it’s diesel swapped out for a clean, quiet, powerful and green propulsion.
 The bilge of the boat now is completely quiet while under power, with no vibration, or gas smell on board.
 The H-27 has 6 new Victron AGM 200 amp/hour batteries, three solar panels and a wind turbine.
 This boat is available for demo’s and dealer inspections.